 This recipe is a perfect way to use up any leftover rice and peas that you have in the fridge.
 Whilst I have used sweet potato you could easily substitute in some pumpkin or various other squashes that you have and also feel free to add in a few extra vegetables to your taste.

 It is really flexible.
 Veggies I have added in include spinach, plantain and I have also served it with some warm toasted cornbread.
 It all works so test and try away.

 It’s naturally vegan and gluten-free.

-For more soups why not check out my five spice sweet potato and carrot soup.
+For more soups why not check out my soup below.

 African flavours – is the spot on my blog where I share traditional Sierra Leonean recipes, African recipes and African fusion recipes.